 by Barry Adams on 13th June 2012

-Today we welcome Barry Adams of Pierce Communications to the Koozai blog who explains why he believes web analytics is facing a tough road ahead.
+Today we welcome Barry Adams of Polemic Digital to the Koozai blog who explains why he believes web analytics is facing a tough road ahead.

 It’s hard to escape the notion that web analytics will be facing some tough challenges in years to come.

 There are a number of online trends around privacy coming to a head, and these are likely to have a strong impact on web analytics.
 The methods with which we track visits to our websites, and the measurements we use to judge online success will have to evolve to keep pace with this changing landscape.